Gaohan123/LAM/README.md

 This repository contains the PyTorch implementation of the paper *Consistency Regularization for Domain Generalization with Logit Attribution Matching*, accepted at UAI 2024.

-Here, you will find code to execute ERM training, ERM with Copy-Paste augmentation, and LAM (Logit Attribution Matching) training with Copy-Paste augmentation on the [iWildCam2020-WILDS dataset (iWildCam)](https://arxiv.org/abs/2012.07421).
+Here, you will find code to execute ERM training, ERM with Copy-Paste augmentation, and LAM (Logit Attribution Matching) training with Copy-Paste augmentation on the iWildCam2020-WILDS dataset (iWildCam)

 We have incorporated parts of the code for Copy-Paste augmentation from the [Targeted Augmentation project](https://github.com/i-gao/targeted-augs), and data handling code from the [WILDS repository](https://github.com/p-lambda/wilds).